vpatelsj/k3a/README.md

 - **Opinionated:** Secure-by-default configurations and best practices are built in.
 - **Secure:** Automated NSG rules and sensible defaults to help protect workloads.
 - **Microservice-Ready:** Suitable for deploying microservices on Kubernetes, from single-node clusters to larger deployments.
-- **Batteries Included & Upgradeable:** Provides a production-ready baseline, but you can add features such as HPA (Horizontal Pod Autoscaler), MSI-based ACR pull, and others as your requirements evolve.
+- **Batteries Included & Upgradeable:** Provides a production-ready baseline with integrated ACR support via automated imagePullSecret creation using MSI authentication, and you can add features such as HPA (Horizontal Pod Autoscaler) and others as your requirements evolve.

 **Intended Users:**
 - Developers who need to deploy secure, production-ready clusters quickly